Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 statement is analyzed and the column names and types are computed.
 The cursor

 gets the same field names and types.
-Nothing happens at run time.
+The cursor’s shape is literally like

 The last two examples assume that there is a stored procedure defined somewhere earlier in the same translation unit and that the procedure returns a result set or has arguments, respectively.